paszu/3DSRepo/Region-Changing.md

 This is add-on section for region changing your arm9loaderhax CFW SysNAND.
 This is done by installing the CIAs for and injecting the SecureInfo_A file from the region you want to switch to.
-This assumes that you already have a way to in CFW SysNAND; if you do not you should follow [this](https://github.com/Plailect/Guide/wiki/Part-5-%28arm9loaderhax-%26-Cakes%29#installing-fbi-into-sysnand) first.

 **You MUST have already completed Part 5 and installed arm9loaderhax or you will BRICK.**